leftfield-geospatial/geedim/docs/contributing.rst

 ``git``
 ^^^^^^^

-Make changes on your own feature branch, push those to your forked repository, and submit pull-requests from there.
+Make changes on your own feature branch, push those to your forked github repository, and submit pull-requests from there.